Cyprus Wedding Traditions Complete Guide for Modern Couples

 Urban vs Rural Wedding Contrasts

-Urban Cypriot weddings in cities like Nicosia, Limassol, and Larnaca accommodate 200-400 guests with modern venues and contemporary adaptations, while rural village weddings maintain traditional formats with 400-800 guests and stronger adherence to historical customs.
+Urban Cypriot weddings in cities like Nicosia, Limassol, and Larnaca accommodate 200-400 guests with modern venues and contemporary adaptations, while rural village weddings maintain traditional formats with larger guest lists and stronger adherence to historical customs.

 Urban wedding characteristics: